Grilled Whole Chicken with Mediterranean Flavors

 3.

-Pour your prepared marinade over the chicken, making sure the chicken is completely immersed and fills the cavity.
-Seal the bag or cover the bowl, and leave the chicken to marinate in the refrigerator for at least 4 hours, ideally overnight.
-Occasionally turn the chicken to ensure the marinade seeps into all parts.
+Pour the marinade over the chicken, ensuring it’s fully coated, including inside the cavity.
+Seal the bag or cover the bowl, then refrigerate for at least 4 hours, preferably overnight.
+Turn the chicken occasionally to help the flavors soak in evenly.

 Mark as complete